LisaHackett97/MS1-Dog-Daycare/README.md

 #### Contact form

 - Allows user to get contact, with options for why they are getting in contact.
 Submit button will bring user back to home page.
 Name/email/phone number are required.
+Booking option is prechecked.

 #### Iframes

 - google map to business location.
 Map used is my local town/beach.
 It is only visible on large screens.
+- a link is included below the iframe so that if browser doesn't support the iframe, data can still be retrieved by user.
+- Link to google maps is included in small and medium sized screens.

 #### External Links